MichaelCurrin/code-cookbook/recipes/jekyll/styling-with-scss/customize.md

+---
+description: How to use SCSS to set and override styles
+---
 # Jekyll SCSS styling
-> How to use SCSS to set and override styles

 Instructions are collected from themes.